 Q: When will you be open?

-A: During the Spring and Fall (Easter-Thanskgiving,) we rent bikes throughout the week and on the weekends.
-Though the storefront may be sometimes closed during the week, you can sign out bicycles at the Refuge Inn front desk next door.
-During the summer, we are open from around 8AM until around 7PM.
+A: During the summer, we are open from around 8AM until around 7PM.
+During the Spring and Fall (Easter-Thanskgiving,) we rent bikes throughout the week and on the weekends.
+Though the storefront may be sometimes closed during the week, if there are bicycles outside, you can sign them out at the Refuge Inn front desk next door.
+[Please note that the Refuge staff can only rent bikes that have been inspected by Bike Depot staff.
+We are unable to pull specialty bikes from the shed, and some days the bicycles are not available due to inclement weather.]
 This schedule varies with weather & staffing, so we recommend calling 757-336-5511 to confirm.

 Q: Do I need reservations?